NZ's second Covid-19 death: What we know about coronavirus outbreak at Chch rest home

 A coronavirus outbreak at a Christchurch rest home that claimed the life of a 90-year-old resident is thought to have infected at least 20 others, including staff.

-Health authorities announced today that a woman in her 90s who lived at Rosewood Rest Home and Hospitals at Woodham Rd in Linwood had died in hospital after contracting the virus.
+Health authorities announced today that a woman who lived at Rosewood Rest Home and Hospitals at Woodham Rd in Linwood had died in Burwood Hospital after contracting the virus.

 Director of Public Health Dr Caroline McElnay told media today that the woman's family were unable to visit her after she and 19 other residents were transferred to Burwood Hospital.